taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Asoka: **"Majhee...you mean, from 'Majhee's Exodus'??"**

 Eireena: **"Exactly.
-Just after the World Government executed the Pirate Lords, Iúna managed to get in touch with her again."**
+Just before Haven Laurel, Iúna managed to get in touch with her again."**

 Asoka: **"But...aren't they in the *Red Zone*??"**